-Exciting and eventful as always, the last year at IoBM has been no exception.
-Following are some examples to give you a glimpse of life at IoBM in general:
+Exciting and eventful as always, the last year at IoBM has been no exception. following examples give you a glimpse of life at IoBM:

 Student life at IoBM is not just about presentations, reports, midterms and finals.
 In fact, there is a whole range of student-organized entertainment and events that take place throughout the year.
 Students on campus are genuinely interested in cultural vibrancy and a sense of community.
 In between the busy academic schedule there are seminars, talk shows, guest speakers, fund raiser bake sales, the Event Management class food and fun stalls, CBMUN, Green Day, Drama festival and so much more.
 One can never get enough of it.
 To cater to the individual student's choice, there are a number of societies for likeminded people such as: